So there we were on fourth hole tee box and my partner leans over to me in the golf cart and say,

 Use a teamwork strategy with your partner.
 In a quiet and subtle way, make sure you both heard the names and assigned them to the right person.
 Double check with each other and be a good wingman.
 This works unless the first example is the case.

 Remembering Names Tip #5

 The best way to learn a name is to care about the person’s name.
-If you greet a new player and hear the name and then turn and think about your drive, you decided where your priorities lie.
+If you greet a new player and hear the name and then turn and think about your drive and approach shot that may or may not lead to starting the round with a birdie with means you could break your course record, you decided where your priorities lie.
 Take the time to meet and commit the name to memory and show some respect.